Carmenloww/Diabetes-Predictions-in-ICUs/README.md

 ### Explanation of model choice, including limitations and benefits

-Since our main goal is to classify a patient with diabetes mellitus or no diabetes mellitus, the Initial approach was a mock model with Logistic Regression.
+Our main goal is to classify a patient with diabetes mellitus or no diabetes mellitus, the Initial approach was a mock model with Logistic Regression.
 After splitting the dataset into 75% training and 25% testing, the accuracy score is 78.8%.
 Then we tested the dataset with a decision tree model and random forest model.
 Both models earned an accuracy score of 71.7% and 78.8% respectively.
 Overall, the random forest model is the best model for this project since it can handle missing values and interpret non-linear relationships between variables.

 ## Dashboard
 We will use Tableau to create our dashboard.

 ## Presentation
 Attached is our [Google Slide Presentation](https://docs.google.com/presentation/d/1SHAZMGU8j-jV8phY3CD1I5t1VpVGjprBJdyDsmeiYfk/edit#slide=id.gc3e862a1f2_0_36).